giuliano-altobelli/databricks-automation-bundles/README.md

 ## Bootstrap

+From the repository root, a new developer's Day 0 bootstrap is:

 ```bash
 uv sync --locked --all-extras --dev
 uv run prek -c prek.toml install
 ```

+No Databricks workspace credentials or Databricks CLI setup are required for this Phase 1 foundation bootstrap.

 ## Local Verification

+After bootstrap, run the local verification loop with:

 ```bash
 uv run pytest -q